Go Back Up

 History of group health insurance

 Group health insurance has a long history that dates back to the early 20th century.
-According to a report published by the Bureau of Labor Statistics3, the U.S. Marine Hospital Services in 1798 was the first health plan in the U.S.
+According to a report published by the Bureau of Labor Statistics3, the U.S. Marine Hospital Services was the first health plan in the U.S. in 1798.

 Before the 1940s, most Americans paid for their own medical care.
-But after the federal government implemented wage controls during World War II to avoid inflation, the War Labor Board exempted employer-paid health benefits.
+However, after the federal government implemented wage controls during World War II to avoid inflation, the War Labor Board exempted employer-paid health benefits.
 This tax advantage drove demand for group insurance.

 While regulatory changes have impacted employer-sponsored health benefits, such as the introduction of the Employee Retirement Income Security Act (ERISA) in 1974 and the Affordable Care Act (ACA) in 2010, group health insurance has remained a valuable way for employers to provide health benefits to their workers.